drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 ## 1. Social media sentiment analysis
 Collect social media data from platforms such as Twitter or Instagram and use MongoDB to store the data.
 Analyze the sentiment of the posts using Natural Language Processing (NLP) techniques and visualize the results using charts or graphs.

+Social media sentiment analysis using MongoDB is the process of analyzing social media data, such as tweets or posts, to determine the sentiment behind them.
+MongoDB is an ideal platform for sentiment analysis because it can store large amounts of unstructured data, such as social media posts, and can handle real-time data ingestion.

 ### Overview

 Social media sentiment analysis using MongoDB can be a fascinating project that allows you to collect and analyze data from social media platforms to understand public opinion on a particular topic, brand, or product.
 Here's a high-level overview of how you can approach this project: